Conference Day One

 - Turning the spotlight onto falsely held negative assumptions and attitudes held by employers and the community at large, relating to productivity and capability of people with disabilities

 - Examining the impact State, Federal and Territory governments would have on increasing access to employment for disabled Australians if they were to leverage their buying power to encourage labour force participation

 10:30 Case Study: Panel Discussion: Training your managers to work with staff who face a range of barriers

-- How to best design employee induction programs to cater to employees with differing abilities
+- How to best design employee induction programs to cater to employees

 - What organisations and departments need to analyse to create jobs that provide opportunity and skill development

 - Understanding the need to adjust as you go, ensuring all employees can fully embrace the opportunities available to them in the workplace

 11:10 Take a break and connect with attendees in the chat room!